francisldn/encode-week2-project/Project/SOLUTIONS.md

 * Interact with the ballot factory
 * Query proposals for each ballot
 * Operate scripts
+Run the scripts with a few set of proposals, play around with token balances, cast and delegate votes, create ballots from snapshots, interact with the ballots and inspect results

 Note: Add .env file with your private key details before running the script